rlucente-se-jboss/AccumuloWithTeiid/README.md

 AccumuloWithTeiid
 =================

-Simple project demonstrating accessing Accumulo with Teiid
+Simple project demonstrating accessing Accumulo with Teiid.
+The scripts automate the installation and setup of Hadoop, Zookeeper, Accumulo, and Teiid as described in this [article](https://community.jboss.org/wiki/ApacheAccumuloWithTeiid).

 Install Accumulo and Launch
 ---------------------------